coffeestainio/wunder-appium-test/README.md

 # wunder-appium-test
 Wunder application exam

+# Description
+This is my demo application for Wunder.
+I used the TrianguloApp.apk cause it has some really simple and testable scenarios.

 # installation process
 ## Prerequisites
 In order to be able to run this demo the following requirements should be meet: